 You can also designate an age in which your child would receive the remaining funds in the Trust.
-If you prefer your child does not receive all remaining funds at once, you can elect that the funds be distributed sporadically.
-A Trust provides a lot of flexibility, and allows you to control the inheritance.
+If you prefer your child does not receive all remaining funds at once, you can elect that the funds be distributed as you see fit.

 UNDERSTAND SPECIAL NEEDS TRUSTS

 Consult with a qualified attorney before determining which type should be prepared, and whether this type of Trust is right for you and your family.